How to conduct a panel interview

 Venue and setting are an integral part of the interview setup.
 The right environment is vital to set the tone and ensure both panellists and candidates are comfortable and focused.

 The first decision is whether you plan to interview in person or online.
-Video interviewing has much more commonplace in recent years, and can be an effective way to remove some of the pressure around the traditional panel interview.
+Video interviewing has become much more commonplace in recent years and can be an effective way to remove some of the pressure around the traditional panel interview.

 2. Select the interview panel members

-As already mentioned, you may want to choose a panel from across departments in your organisation, or you may want to build it mainly around representatives from the team the candidate is hoping to join.
+As highlighted above, you may decide to choose a panel from across departments in your organisation or instead build it around representatives from the team the candidate is hoping to join.

-The panel should be representative of your organisation and bring together a diverse mixture of people from different backgrounds, experiences and seniority levels.
+The panel should be representative of your organisation and bring together a diverse mixture of people from diverse backgrounds, experiences, and seniority levels.

-The number of people on a panel interview will vary based on the company and the role, but typically involves two to five people.
+The number of people on a panel interview will vary based on the company and the role.
+Typically, they are made up of between two and five people.

 3. Decide on a consistent rating system